 Your provider may suggest these types of home remedies:

 Usually, the condition goes away on its own within a few hours to days.
 If medical treatment is necessary, your doctor may prescribe eye drops to prevent infection.

 Seek medical attention if you experience a loss of vision or pain that lasts for more than two days.

-The good news about photokeratitis is that it's a temporary condition and your symptoms usually go away within a few hours to a couple days.
-You can relieve most symptoms with at-home remedies.
-Preventing photokeratitis is easy -- always wear sun glasses or other eye protection that blocks or absorbs UV rays when outside (even on cloudy days) or exposed to certain light sources used at your job.
-Visit your eye specialist once a year to stay up on your eye health and catch any eye problems early.
+Photokeratitis is a painful, but temporary eye condition.
+Preventing photokeratitis is easy — always wear sunglasses or other eye protection that blocks or absorbs UV rays when outside (even on cloudy days) or when you’re exposed to certain light sources at your job.
+Visit an eye specialist once a year to stay up on your eye health and catch any eye problems early.